Breast Cancer Reconstruction in San Diego Restoring Wholeness, Confidence, and Hope

 Can I undergo breast cancer reconstruction if I still need radiation?

-No. It is not recommended to undergo breast reconstruction if you are still undergoing cancer treatment like radiation or chemotherapy.
+No. It is not recommended to undergo breast reconstruction if you are still undergoing cancer treatment, such as radiation or chemotherapy.
 Breast cancer reconstruction will be performed once you have finished your cancer treatment and have been identified as cancer-free.

 Will my breasts be symmetrical after breast cancer reconstruction?